WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ## Introduction

 Web developers use **speculation rules** to instruct the browser to perform navigation actions like prefetching or prerendering before navigation starts, speeding up subsequent navigations.
-For cross-origin prefetches, the user’s IP address must be anonymized to prevent the origin from learning that a UA speculatively navigated to a page before the user expressed intent to navigate.
+Speculative navigations can be same-origin or cross-origin and the former has minimal privacy concerns.
+However, to avoid leaking information when cross-origin prefetching, the user’s IP address must be anonymized to prevent the origin from learning the client's IP address and potentially re-identifying the user.

 IP anonymization [is understood to mean that the user agent should hide or mask the external IP address of the client](https://github.com/WICG/nav-speculation/blob/main/anonymous-client-ip.md).
 IP anonymization may be requested by a referring page to avoid leaking client PII when performing a cross-origin prefetch.
-This requirement is expressed as a speculation rule requirement: `"anonymous-client-ip-when-cross-origin"` (**ACIWCO**).
+This requirement is expressed as a [speculation rule requirement](https://html.spec.whatwg.org/#speculation-rule-requirement): `"anonymous-client-ip-when-cross-origin"` (**ACIWCO**).
 Speculation rules can include arrays of speculation rule requirements and ACIWCO is the only one yet defined.
 When set in a rule, ACIWCO requires a **cross-origin prefetch IP anonymization policy** to be set for the prefetch candidate corresponding to the rule.

 Today, [the spec](https://html.spec.whatwg.org/multipage/speculative-loading.html#speculative-loading:~:text=If%20rule%27s%20requirements%20contains%20%22anonymous%2Dclient%2Dip%2Dwhen%2Dcross%2Dorigin%22%2C%20then%20set%20anonymizationPolicy%20to%20a%20cross%2Dorigin%20prefetch%20IP%20anonymization%20policy%20whose%20origin%20is%20document%27s%20origin.) asks browsers to implement a cross-origin prefetch IP anonymization policy.
 This isn’t ideal for a few reasons: privacy concerns limit the use of browser-provided prefetch proxies; costs are a significant factor for vendors and referrers don’t share the cost of supporting their speculation rules; and site owners might not trust the browser's proxy.

-This explainer describes another model, a referrer-provided prefetch proxy, in order to get public feedback on its feasibility for standardization.
+This explainer introduces a referrer-provided prefetch proxy, in order to get public feedback on its feasibility for standardization.
 In the **referrer-provided prefetch proxy** architecture, the website initiating the prefetch (the referrer) operates its own privacy-preserving proxy server and specifies it in the page’s speculation rules script.
 This aligns the proxy trust model, avoids introducing a third-party service, and shifts the operational cost to the party that directly benefits from faster navigation.

 ## Goals

-* Enable any referring site to offer privacy-preserving cross-origin prefetch to its users without dependence on browser-provided proxy infrastructure.
+* Enable any referring site to offer privacy-preserving cross-origin prefetch to its users without relying on browser-provided proxy infrastructure.
 * Give origins control over prefetch traffic using existing mechanisms: .well-known/traffic-advice configuration, Sec-Purpose headers.
 * Specify how referrer-provided proxies can be privacy-preserving.
 * Specify how cross-origin/site prefetches can avoid leaking additional information about clients.

 ## Non-goals

-* This proposal is scoped to cross-origin/site prefetch only.
-Same-origin/site prefetch and prerendering are out of scope.
+* This proposal is scoped to cross-origin prefetch only.
+Same-origin prefetch and prerendering are out of scope.
 * This proposal does not deprecate the ability of user agents to operate IP anonymizing services for cross-origin/site prefetching.
 That will remain an implementation option.

 ## User research

-Site owners have shown significant performance gains from using Speculation Rules for same-site and cross-origin navigations.
+Site owners have shown significant performance gains from using Speculation Rules.
 For example:
 * [Google Search reduced LCP for clicks from Search by \~60 ms](https://developer.chrome.com/blog/search-speculation-rules)
 * [Shopify reduced loading metrics by 130-180 ms](https://performance.shopify.com/blogs/blog/speculation-rules-at-shopify)
 * [Etsy saw a 20-24% improvement in FCP and LCP](https://www.etsy.com/codeascraft/search-prefetching-performance)

-These findings suggest that enabling cross-origin prefetch in a more scalable and accessible way could yield similar benefits for the broader web ecosystem.
+These findings suggest that enabling cross-origin prefetch in a more scalable and accessible way could yield benefits for the web ecosystem.

 ## Use cases